 Review your contact information to ensure it’s as streamlined and readable as possible.
 At minimum, tighten text by removing labels, e.g., “Phone” or “Email.”
 At the same time, don’t omit important contact information altogether.

 Additionally, personal pictures and inspirational quotes are inappropriate for work email.
-While it’s your email account, it’s still represents your company.
+While it’s your email account, it’s still represents your company and should align with brand guidelines.
 Moreover, depending on how recipients receive email (plain text, Rich Text or HTML), image formatting may be affected or come through as an attachment.

 When looking for a job, use a personal email, not a work email.
-(While this is obvious, too many who know better still make this mistake!)
-Your signature should include your email, phone number and link to your LinkedIn profile (no mailing address).
+(This should be obvious, but too many -- who know better -- still make this mistake!)
+Your personal email signature should include your email, phone number and link to your LinkedIn profile (no mailing address).